 All across the globe there were walls of plastic products that lined stores shelves and the troubling knowledge that very little would ever make their way to recycling.
 And even more troubling was understanding that only a fraction of what made it to recycling was actually recycled.

-While being a big part of the equation from a product standpoint was amazing, we spent an equal amount of time educating consumers, media, retailers, other product companies and influencers on not only understanding the issues surrounding harmful chemicals, but providing a path towards being safer.
+While being a big part of the equation of "better for you" from a product standpoint was amazing, we spent an equal amount of time educating consumers, media, retailers, other product companies and influencers on not only understanding the issues surrounding harmful chemicals, but providing a path towards being safer.

 At the end of the day, it was our relentless focus on making safe products that gained the attention of people across the planet and a massive amount of organic media attention.